How to Build a Vibrant Company Culture

 "The culture of your company is crucial, as it speaks to not only the happiness and productivity of your employees but the level of service and the value your clients receive."

-Emily Farmer, HR Coordinator at Thread, with years of experience in HR, shared with us why the culture an organization’s leadership develops is so essential to attracting top talent, growth, and innovation, and driving business success.
+An HR Coordinator at Thread, with years of experience in HR, shared with us why the culture an organization’s leadership develops is so essential to attracting top talent, growth, and innovation and driving business success.

 What it is and what it isn’t